Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 -

-whether further reviews are required and if so their frequency
+Whether further reviews are required and if so their frequency

 Re-opening an ACDT

-144. Initial levels of observations and conversations will need to be set by whoever raises concerns in consultation with the staff member that will be completing the IAP, as would happen when opening a new ACDT.
-An IAP should be completed within 1 hour of the decision to re-open the ACDT as set out in paragraph 42 and 43 and action taken to ensure the individual is kept safe until a case review can be held.
+162. Initial levels of observations and conversations will need to be set by whoever raises concerns in consultation with the staff member that will be completing the IAP, as would happen when opening a new ACDT.
+An IAP should be completed within one hour of the decision to re-open the ACDT as set out in paragraph 42 and 43 and action taken to ensure the individual is kept safe until a case review can be held.

-145. The ACDT process must then be managed in the usual way, as set out in this guidance.
+163. The ACDT process must then be managed in the usual way, as set out in this guidance.

 Monthly reporting

-147. The information required is number of:
+165. The information required is:

 -

-new ACDTs opened
+Number of new ACDTs opened

 -

-ACDTs closed
+Number of ACDTs closed

 -